wvulibraries/engineAPI/designSpecs/databaseObject.md

 This design is based PHP's PDO library and somewhat loosly on the Doctrine db abstraction library (http://www.doctrine-project.org/projects/dbal.html)

+When a new driver object is requested, the db class will locate a driver's dbDriver class (ie: dbDriver_type.php) and require it.
+It is the responsibility of the target file to then load any additional files needed for its operations (for example, the main db object will not seek out and load a dbStatement_type.php file)

 Classes:

  - db